Architecture

 • subcounts (object): Cumulative breakdowns by metadata fields, similar to deltas but showing totals rather than daily changes.
 By default these include:

-• all_access_statuses (array[object]): Total number of records by access status
+• access_statuses (array[object]): Total number of records by access status

-• all_file_types (array[object]): Total number of records by file type
+• file_types (array[object]): Total number of records by file type

-• all_rights (array[object]): Total number of records by rights
+• rights (array[object]): Total number of records by rights

-• all_resource_types (array[object]): Total number of records by resource type
+• resource_types (array[object]): Total number of records by resource type

-• top_languages (array[object]): Top N languages by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)
+• languages (array[object]): Top N languages by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)

-• top_affiliations_contributor (array[object]): Top N contributor affiliations by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)
+• affiliations (array[object]): Top N creator and contributor affiliations by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)

-• top_funders (array[object]): Top N funders by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)
+• funders (array[object]): Top N funders by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)

-• top_periodicals (array[object]): Top N journals/periodicals by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)
+• periodicals (array[object]): Top N journals/periodicals by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)

-• top_publishers (array[object]): Top N publishers by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)
+• publishers (array[object]): Top N publishers by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)

-• top_subjects (array[object]): Top N subjects by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)
+• subjects (array[object]): Top N subjects by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)

-The subcount properties are named slightly differently from the delta aggregations.
-Instead of the by_ prefix, the subcount properties will be prefixed with either all_ or top_.
-The all_ prefix indicates that the subcount for each day includes all values for the metadata field that have been used in the community/instance to-date.
-For example, the all_access_statuses subcount will provide a number for all access status values that appear in any record.
-The top_ prefix indicates that the subcount includes only the top values for the metadata field that have been used in the community/instance to-date.
-For example, the top_affiliations_contributor subcount will provide a number for the top N contributor affiliations that have been used in the community/instance to-date (where N is configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT).
+The subcount properties use the same names across delta and snapshot documents.
+The subcount for each day includes all values for the metadata field that have been used in the community/instance to-date.
+For example, the access_statuses subcount will provide a number for all access status values that appear in any record.
+The affiliations subcount will provide a number for the top N creator and contributor affiliations that have been used in the community/instance to-date (where N is configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT).

 Each subcount array object has the same shape as the subcount objects in the corresponding delta aggregations.